 After Brindley and I had conquered Whinlatter Forest parkrun, we headed to Catbells for a enjoyable little fell walk before the rain was expected.

 Alfred Wainwright judges the ridge of the Coniston fells one of the best in the Lake District.
-Although I’d visited all of the summits, I’d not walked between Brim Fell and Swirl How, and to this I added a new ascent for me of Coniston Old Man and a new descent from Swirl Hause.
+Although I’d visited all of the summits, I’d not walked between Brim Fell and Swirl How, and to this I added a new route of ascent for me of Coniston Old Man and a new descent route from Swirl Hause.